 “How else are smart machines going to learn all the permutations of fraud — or all the the different looks a legitimate order can display?”
 Nandzik wrote in The Paypers.
 “Think of the tactic as the fraud-prevention equivalent to a vaccine to prevent disease.
 A vaccine contains the very antigen that causes the disease.
 It’s how the body learns what to combat.”

 Think about it: If you’re an online merchant and you never see a chargeback, you’re no doubt too restrictive in the orders you ship.
 How many of those declined orders were actually false positives?
-Here’s a clue: Business Insider reported on a year’s worth of declined orders industry-wide, concluding that U.S. ecommerce retailers lost $8.6 billion to false declines in 2016.
+Here’s a clue: Business Insider reported on a year’s worth of declined orders industry-wide, concluding that U.S. ecommerce retailers lost $8.6 billion to false positives in 2016.
 Digital Transactions followed up with a report citing LexisNexis data that showed that false positives increased to 35 percent of rejected orders in early 2016, up from 25 percent during the same period the year before.

 Shipping suspect orders is a form of R&D